bmeviauac01/datadriven/docs/en/lecture-notes/transactions/index.md

     !!! note "Nested transactions"
         Some database management systems enable nested transactions too.
 Completing transactions follow the nesting: each level needs to be committed.

+## Distributed transactions

+Up to this point, we assumed a single database in which ACID transactions can be enforced locally.
+In practice, however, a single logical transaction can span multiple databases or services.

+### Two-phase commit (2PC)

+One classic approach is a distributed transaction manager coordinating participants with **two-phase commit**.

+1. **Prepare / vote (phase 1):** the coordinator asks each participant to prepare the transaction and vote.
+2. **Commit / abort (phase 2):** if everyone agrees, the coordinator instructs all participants to commit, otherwise it instructs all to abort.

+This preserves an **all-or-nothing** behavior across systems, but it typically increases latency and can hold resources longer.

+### Saga pattern

+For business workflows which are long running (often involving user input or external systems), the traditional mode of committing/rolling back becomes impractical.
+A common alternative is the **Saga** pattern.

+A saga splits the workflow into a sequence of local transactions, each with a compensating action.
+If a later step fails, the system runs compensations to semantically undo earlier steps.
+This trades immediate global atomicity for practicality as the system may be temporarily inconsistent while the saga is in progress, but it can still reach a correct final outcome.

+### CAP theorem and consistency

+When data is globally distributed and replicated, communication failures are inevitable.
+The **CAP theorem** highlights a core trade-off.
+Any distributed data store can provide only two of the following three guarantees:

+1. **Consistency:** every read receives the most recent write (or an error).
+2. **Availability:** every request receives a non-error response, without guaranteeing it contains the most recent write.
+3. **Partition tolerance:** the system continues to operate despite messages being dropped or delayed between nodes.

+Because failures are unavoidable at scale, systems often choose between:

+- **Strong consistency:** replicas synchronize before answering.
+During partitions the system may delay/stop some operations to avoid divergence.
+- **Eventual consistency:** the system prioritizes availability and allows replicas to diverge temporarily.
+They converge within a time window (the “inconsistency window”), depending on load and propagation delays.

 ## Transaction logging

 So far, we have covered what transactions are used for.
 Let us understand how they work internally.